status-im/specs/docs/stable/2-account.md

 - A client SHOULD regenerate a new X3DH prekey bundle every 24 hours.
 This MAY be done in a lazy way, such that a client that does not come online past this time period does not regenerate or broadcast bundles.
 - The current bundle SHOULD be broadcast on a whisper topic specific to his Identity Key, `{IK}-contact-code`, intermittently.
 This MAY be done every 6 hours.
 - A bundle SHOULD accompany every message sent.
-- TODO: retreival of long-time offline users bundle via `{IK}-contact-code`
+- TODO: retrieval of long-time offline users bundle via `{IK}-contact-code`

 ## Optional Account additions